MUSE-FM: Multi-task Environment-aware Foundation Model for Wireless Communications: Simulation Results

 \subsubsection{Impact of prompt-guided unified data encoder-decoder pair}

 In this subsection, the effectiveness of the proposed prompt-guided unified data encoder-decoder pair is evaluated.
 As discussed in Section~\ref{sec3-c}, designing separate data encoders and decoders as~\cite{MTLLM} for each task and parameter helps task alignment and facilitates multi-task learning, but it incurs high computational and deployment overhead, given the diverse tasks and parameter variations.
 Besides, when encountering a new task or parameter configuration with different input/output formats, FMs with task-specific data encoder-decoder pairs may not work.
 Instead, a new task-specific encoder-decoder pair is required to be designed and trained, which limits the scalability of the models.
 Therefore, we propose a unified prompt-guided data encoder-decoder pair to improve the scalability of multi-task FM, while retaining superior performance for all tasks.
-To validate the effectiveness, we first compare the proposed MUSE-FM with multi-task FM with task-specific encoder-decoder pairs in~\cite{MTLLM}.
-Then we evaluate the generalization ability of the unified prompt-guided data encoder-decoder pair for a new parameter configuration.
+To validate the effectiveness, we compare the proposed MUSE-FM with multi-task FM with task-specific encoder-decoder pairs in~\cite{MTLLM}.

 The simulation results for the proposed MUSE-FM and that with task-specific encoder-decoder pairs are provided in Table~\ref{tab:endecoder}.
 The SNRs for the received signal and estimated channel are set as 10 dB; the pilot lengths for channel estimation and user localization are set as 4 and 8, respectively.
 Although only a unified encoder-decoder pair is employed, the proposed method achieves comparable performance with multi-task FM with task-specific encoder-decoder pairs in~\cite{MTLLM}.
 It even slightly outperforms multi-task FM in~\cite{MTLLM} for channel estimation, multi-user precoding and MIMO detection.
 Its comparable performance mainly stems from two reasons, involving domain knowledge and learning joint feature representation.
 Specifically, the parameters of the prompt-guided unified data encoder-decoder pair are dynamically generated by task-specific instructions, which contain critical domain knowledge and key parameters.
 With extra information included, performance is improved.
 Besides, the proposed unified encoder-decoder pair extracts joint representation from various tasks, leveraging the relations among the tasks to achieve better performance.